 This year we will once again be calling on shoppers and employees across the UK to dig deep into their wardrobes and donate their unwanted clothing, accessories and quality homewear at any TK Maxx store from mid-February throughout the year for Cancer Research UK, to raise funds and help beat kids’ cancer sooner.

 Many of the world's most successful trials of children's cancer treatments have been funded by Cancer Research UK.

 In the 1960s, only around 1 in 4 children with cancer urvived.
 Today, almost 3 in 4 survive – and Cancer Research UK is at the heart of this huge progress.
 But there’s still more work to do.

 Currently, cancer is the highest cause of children’s death in the UK; four children a day will be told they have the disease.
 Which is why we need your help.
 Cancer Research UK’s work is funded entirely by the public, but with your support, it can continue its groundbreaking research to help even more children survive.

-This is the first time the campaign will run all year round, giving people more opportunities to donate , raising more funds for Cancer Research UK and helping to beat kids’ cancers sooner.
+The campaign runs all year round, giving people more opportunities to donate , raising more funds for Cancer Research UK and helping to beat kids’ cancers sooner.
 All the money raised will help fund research into children's cancers.